privateprep/coding-space-website/src/pages/programs/girlcode-program.md

       The Coding Space is committed to being a part of the solution by providing mentorship, opportunities for growth, and equitable access.
 Our welcoming and inclusive GirlCode program utilizes the same curriculum as our co-ed classes while fostering a safe and supportive female-identifying space for our GirlCoders to develop their computational and critical thinking skills, intellectual confidence, and passion for STEM.
   - type: textAndImageBlock
     buttons:
       bgColor: "#faf6ee"
+      fgColor: "#9de2dd"
+      textColor: "#264548"
+    textColor: "#264548"
+    bgColor: "#faf6ee"
+    image:
+      image: /img/girlcode-three-around-computer.jpg
+      alt: Accessibility name
+    mediaPosition: right
+    mdContent: >-
+      ## W﻿hy GirlCode?

+      Only 26% of tech jobs are held by women.
+Male dominated coding classes could be an intimidating way to start learning to code.
+By creating a welcoming and inclusive environment for girls to learn to code, we can help change the gender gap in tech
+  - type: textAndImageBlock
+    buttons:
+      bgColor: "#faf6ee"